-This drastically reduced their content costs and made for a much more for experience for the user as well.
-One or two well selected titles are mostly enough for the average movie nite.
+This drastically reduced their content costs and made for a much better experience for the user as well.
+One or two well-selected titles are mostly enough for the average movie nite.
 And how do you select a film if you neither heard about it nor know anything about the director?
 Right, you don’t watch it at all.
 But with MUBI you probably will.

 Sign up – HERE

 Btw: Efe is a big fan of Vitsoe himself and got a bunch of the elegant looking shelves for the MUBI office in London.
 Head over to Freunde von Freunden to read the whole interview.
 It’s definitely worth it.
 And another tip for the film buffs among us or if you enjoy Podcasts and film, it’s probably a new favorite for you as well: Monocle 24 – The cinema show.
 The pretty awesome British magazine about culture and politics (and there is always a lot about Japan in there) is hosting a weekly Podcasts about film and filmmakers in cooperation with MUBI.
 The interviews are worth it alone.
 Trust me.